-The CIDOC CRM is a formal ontology in the sense introduced by N.Guarino, that is a specific vocabulary used to describe a part of reality, plus a first-order logical theory narrowing down the intended meaning of the vocabulary words (N.Guarino 1998).
-The syntax and formal semantics of this first-order theory are given in (Meghini & Doerr 2018), where the computational aspects are also discussed.
-The present document is intended for a non-technical audience, therefore it focuses on the informal semantics and on the pragmatics of the CIDOC CRM vocabulary, offering a detailed discussion of the main traits of the conceptualization underlying the CIDOC CRM through the basic usage patterns.
+The CIDOC CRM is a formal ontology in the sense introduced by (Guarino, 1998)4.
+The present document is intended to embrace an audience not specialized in computer science and logic; therefore, it focuses on the informal semantics and on the pragmatics of the CIDOC CRM concepts, offering a detailed discussion of the main traits of the conceptualization underlying the CIDOC CRM through basic usage patterns5.
 The CIDOC CRM aims to assist sharing, connecting and integrating information from research about the past.
 In order to understand the function of a formal ontology of this kind, one needs to make the following distinctions:

-• The material reality.
+- The material reality.
 For the purpose of the CIDOC CRM, material reality is regarded as whatever has substance that can be perceived with senses or instruments.
 Examples are people, a forest or a settlement environment, sea, atmosphere, distant celestial or cellular micro structures, including what we assume could be potentially or theoretically perceived if we could be there, such as the center of Earth or the sun, and all that is past.
 It is constrained to space and time.
-What goes on in our minds or is produced by our minds is also regarded as part of the material reality, as it becomes materially evident to other people at least by our utterances, behavior and products.
+What goes on in our minds or is produced by our minds is also regarded as part of the material reality, as it becomes materially evident to other people at least by our utterances, behavior and products. - The units of description or particulars, i.e., the things and relations which we refer to in order to distinguish parts of reality.
+Examples are Mount Ida, the Taj Mahal, the formation of China by emperor Qin Shi Huang (秦始皇) in 221BC, Tut-Ankh Amun and his embalming, Prince Shotoku of Japan sending a mission to China in 607AD, the participation of Socrates in the Battle of Potidaea or the radiocarbon dating of the Iceman Ötzi(Kutschera, 2002).